How much is liability-only car insurance?

 When to get liability-only car insurance

-How to find affordable liability-only car insurance
+How to find the cheapest liability-only car insurance

 • Take a defensive driving course: Many insurance companies will offer a discount on your premium if take and pass a defensive driving course.
-Check if you would qualify as there are often age restrictions.
+Check if you would qualify, as there are often age restrictions.

 Almost all states require drivers to carry liability insurance to drive legally.
 The amount of liability required will vary by state.
 Car insurance laws are controlled at the state level.